 The work that we have done on our committees and in the governing board

-Data is at the heart of much of what we do as we hold the head teacher and all the staff to account by asking challenging questions to ensure all the children progress.
+Data will always be at the heart of much of what we do as we hold the head teacher and all the staff to account by asking challenging questions to ensure all the children progress.
 For example we regularly check that Pupil Premium funding is used to benefit the children for which it was intended.

-As a member of the Learning Trust for Excellene co-operative trust the board also ensures that the school not only takes an active part but that the school and its pupils benefit from the arrangement.
+As a member of the Learning Trust for Excellence co-operative trust, the board also ensures that the school not only takes an active part but that the school and its pupils benefit from the arrangement.
 There is no doubt that the Trust has been a wonderful development for the schools in the local area and our school has improved thanks to the co-operation, learning and sharing that has been undertaken.
 This year the focus has been on how the schools in the trust deepen their connection through a formal collaboration agreement.
 All the schools are very positive about it, but there is still some work to do on the formalisation of the agreement.

 Another important role for governors is ensuring the safety and well-being of the children and we have a nominated Governor for Safeguarding who reports to the governors about any safeguarding matters.

 Governors also review and agree key school policies.
-This year governors have approved many policies and we have implemented a rolling programme of reviews that was established last year to ensure none are missed.
+This year governors have approved many policies and we now follow a rolling programme of reviews that was established last year to ensure none are missed.